ISM-Houston Business Report – November 2025

 Oct/258%87%5%3%52.6

-Purchased Inventory Index (Not Seasonally Adjusted)
+Purchased Inventory Index (Seasonally Adjusted)

 HigherSameLowerNetIndex